 9 - In a pan, heat ghee on medium heat.
 Add the cumin seeds and allow them to sizzle for a few seconds.

-Stir in green chili, potatoes, and a sprinkle of salt.
-Mix well and cook covered for 5-7 mins (or until potatoes are cooked).
-Stir intermittently to prevent the potatoes from sticking.
-Alternately use boiled potatoes to cut down the cooking time.
+Stir in the green chili, curry leaves (if using), potatoes, and a sprinkle of salt.
+Mix well and cook, covered, for 5-7 minutes (or until the potatoes are cooked).
+Stir the potatoes intermittently to prevent them from sticking.
+Alternatively, use boiled potatoes to cut down the cooking time.

-Make sure not to overcook, over mix the khichdi, or else it will turn sticky.
+Be sure not to overcook or overmix the khichdi, or it will become sticky.

 11 & 12 - Add lemon juice and coriander (cilantro) leaves and give it a final mix.